Wanna get into LNG? A reality check.

 Quote:

 LNG is not like oil, it’s not like oil products.
 Not even like any commodity you have ever known.
-When in your life were you able to say that you are dealing in boiling cryo liquid?
-Because that’s what LNG really is.
-Wait long enough, and your cargo literally turns into vapor.
+When in your life were you able to say that you are dealing with boiling cryo liquid?
+Because that’s what LNG is.
+Wait long enough, and your cargo turns into vapor.
 And with it all your money.
 Not an enviable prospect.

 Luckily – there are ways to handle this.
 Most are simple.
 However, you know the dictum.
 Simple does not mean easy.
 It’s the simple things that are sometimes the hardest to achieve.
 Try to lose some weight.
 The solution is simple.
 Eat less – move more.
 Implementation, however, can be colossal.

 If LNG is what you want, you need to do that too.
-LNG is no jump in, jump out business.
-It pays to get a deep education about what LNG really means for your company before you really engage.
+LNG is no jump-in, jump out business.
+It pays to get a deep education about what LNG means for your company before you engage.
 So you know what you are dealing with.
-That should be done in more than in a simple masterclass and in a couple of days.
+That should be done in more than in a simple masterclass and a couple of days.

 If you are beyond the point of deciding if and how you want to engage in LNG but you lack the structures for getting yourself where you want to be, you need a strategic planner and roughneck business developer.

-The relationships you are able to establish are not going to save your LNG business if the fundamentals are just not right.
-But they can make the difference if you make all the right moves.
+The relationships you can establish are not going to save your LNG business if the fundamentals are just not right.
+But they can make a difference if you make all the right moves.

 Unquote